Traditional Polish Foods Of Easter; And Their Meanings!

 EGGS IN MAYONNAISE, (jaja na twardo w majonezie) ~ Top hard-cooked egg halves on lettuce-lined platter with a dollop of mayonnaise.
 Garnish each dollop with some finely chopped chives and/or dill. ;

-COLD SMOKED-MEAT PLATTER (pólmisek wedlin) ~ Artistically arrange thin slices of imported Polish canned ham (and/or other boiled or baked ham), Polish canned pork loin, Polish canned Canadian bacon, krakowska (sausage), etc. Trim edge of platter with thin rounds of cooked fresh kielbasa, smoked kielbasa or hunter's sausage.
-Decorate platter with sprigs of parsley, radish roses, pickled mushrooms, gherkins and or bell-pepper rings or strips.;
+COLD SMOKED-MEAT PLATTER (pólmisek wedlin) ~ Artistically arrange thin slices of imported Polish canned ham (and/or other boiled or baked ham), Polish canned pork loin, Polish canned Canadian bacon, krakowska (sausage), etc. Trim edge of platter with thin rounds of cooked fresh kielbasa, smoked kielbasa, or hunter's sausage.
+Decorate platter with sprigs of parsley, radish roses, pickled mushrooms, gherkins, and/or bell-pepper rings or strips.;

-PAN-FRIED KIELBASA (kielbasa podsmasana) ~ Cut fresh kielbasa, cooked the day before and refrigerated over night, into 3" or 4" servings.
+PAN-FRIED KIELBASA (kielbasa podsmasana) ~ Cut fresh kielbasa, cooked the day before and refrigerated overnight, into 3" or 4" servings.
 Place in lightly buttered or oiled skillet and brown on all sides until heated through.
 Serve hot with cwikla (below). ;

-EASY BEETS & HORSERADISH RELISH (cwikla najlatwejsza) ~ Combine 2 c coarsely grated canned, drained pickled beets with 2-3 T prepared horseradish and 1 c apple sauce.
-Season with salt, pepper, ground caraway, sugar and vinegar to taste.
+EASY BEETS & HORSERADISH RELISH (cwikla najlatwejsza) ~ Combine 2 c coarsely grated, canned, drained pickled beets with 2-3 T prepared horseradish, and 1 c apple sauce.
+Season with salt, pepper, ground caraway, sugar, and vinegar to taste.
 Cover and chill overnight.

 The blessed foods and their symbolic meanings are: